Jalen Ramsey: Professional career

+Pre-draft

 Coming out of Florida State, Ramsey was projected a first round pick by NFL draft experts and scouts.
 He was considered to be a top ten pick by NFL media analysts Daniel Jeremiah, Charles Davis, and Mike Mayock.
-He received an invitation to the NFL combine and completed all the combine and positional drills and tied for the top performance in the broad jump and vertical jump.
+He received an invitation to the NFL Combine and completed all the combine and positional drills and tied for the top performance in the broad jump and vertical jump.

 On March 29, 2016, he chose to participate at Florida State's pro day, along with Roberto Aguayo, Lamarcus Brutus, Terrance Smith, and 20 other prospects.
 Team representatives and scouts from 31 NFL teams attended, with the Cincinnati Bengals opting not to, and among them included general managers Doug Whaley (Bills), Kevin Colbert (Steelers), Jason Licht (Buccaneers), Jon Robinson (Titans), and Steelers' head coach Mike Tomlin.
 Ramsey chose to stand on his combine numbers and only perform positional drills.
 He was ranked as the top free safety prospect in the draft by NFLDraftScout.com, the top overall defensive back prospect by Sports Illustrated, and was ranked the top cornerback by NFL analyst Mike Mayock.

 Jacksonville Jaguars

-The Jacksonville Jaguars selected Ramsey in the first round with the fifth overall pick in the 2016 NFL Draft.
-He was the highest cornerback selected in the draft.
-He was the earliest drafted cornerback in Jaguars' franchise history.
+The Jacksonville Jaguars selected Ramsey in the first round (fifth overall) of the 2016 NFL draft.
+He was the highest cornerback selected in the draft, and the earliest drafted cornerback in Jaguars' franchise history.